Home > Blog > Insolvency > Exploring the Types of Insolvency: Liquidation, Voluntary, and CVA

 The Role of the Official Receiver

-Once a court issues a liquidation order, the official receiver steps in as a key figure in the compulsory liquidation process.
-This role is pivotal, as the official receiver becomes the liquidator tasked with overseeing the dissolution of the company.
-Their responsibilities include taking control of the business, securing the company's property, and evaluating the company's public record.
+Once a court issues a liquidation order under the Insolvency Act 1986, the Official Receiver employed by the Insolvency Service steps in as a key figure in the compulsory liquidation process.
+This role is pivotal, as the Official Receiver becomes the liquidator tasked with overseeing the dissolution of the company.

 Impact on the Company's Assets